Pharsalia: Origins

-The poem was begun around 61 AD and several books were in circulation before the Emperor Nero and Lucan had a bitter falling out.
-Lucan continued to work on the epic – despite Nero's prohibition against any publication of Lucan's poetry – and it was left unfinished when Lucan was compelled to suicide as part of the Pisonian conspiracy in 65 AD.
+The poem was begun around AD 61 and several books were in circulation before the Emperor Nero and Lucan had a bitter falling out.
+Lucan continued to work on the epic – despite Nero's prohibition against any publication of Lucan's poetry – and it was left unfinished when Lucan was compelled to suicide as part of the Pisonian conspiracy in AD 65.
 In total, ten books were written and all survive; the tenth book breaks off abruptly with Caesar in Egypt.